marvinroger/node-binary-file/README.md

 });
 ```

-You don't have to open buffers, you don't have to remember the position of the cursor: everything is handled by BinaryFile.
+You don't have to create buffers to read into, you don't have to remember the position of the cursor: everything is handled by BinaryFile.

 ## API